 The following description of the Restated Rights Plan is qualified in its entirety by reference to the text of the Restated Rights Plan and thus should be read together with the full text of the Restated Rights Plan.
-The text of Amendment No. 5 was filed with the SEC on a Current Report on Form 8-K as Exhibit 4.1 on May 9, 2017.
-The material terms of the Amended and Restated Rights Agreement were incorporated by reference into the May 9 filing from Exhibit 4.1 of the Current Report on Form 8-K filed on April 30, 2012.
+The text of Amendment No. 7 was filed with the SEC as an Exhibit to our Form 10-K on August 29, 2019.
+The material terms of the Amended and Restated Rights Agreement were incorporated by reference into the August 29 filing from Exhibit 4.1 of the Current Report on Form 8-K filed on April 30, 2012.
 We urge you to read carefully the Restated Rights Plan in its entirety, as the description below is only a summary.

-Nature of Right: When exercisable, each Right will initially entitle the holder to purchase one one-thousandth of a share
+Nature of Right: When exercisable, each Right will initially entitle the holder to purchase one one-thousandth of a share of Preferred Stock.